-- Impact a medium-sized group of residents or staff rather than an individual or very large group. - Provide enrichment opportunities such as art instruction, gardening, sponsoring sports teams, attending concerts, attending sporting events, day trips to cultural events or locations such as zoos, museums, craft shows, etc. - Funding for materials to provide the basis for art activities, growing gardens, building projects, etc. that provide hands-on learning and fun. - Applications received from organizations located in Ohio. - Applications should be one year only and the funding should be spent within the current and following fiscal year, ending in June.
+- Impact a medium-sized group of residents or staff rather than an individual or very large group. - Provide enrichment opportunities such as art instruction, gardening, sports teams, travel to attend concerts or sporting events, day trips to cultural events or locations such as zoos, museums, craft shows, fairs, etc. - Request funds for materials to provide the basis for art activities, growing gardens, hands-on learning projects and fun for the residents. - Are applications received from organizations located in Ohio. - Should last one year only and the funding should be spent within the current (2021) and following fiscal year, ending in June 2022.

-Grant application that are LESS likely to be accepted include those which:
+Grant applications that are LESS likely to be accepted include those which:

-- Fund travel or scholarships for one or a small group to outside of Ohio. - Are typically funded by operating budgets or already have established funding resources. - Request reimbursement for items purchased or projects funded by other entities prior to grant request. - Fund for a single individual. - Involve "Bricks and Mortar" or consumable supplies other than for the direct use of residents for specific enrichment projects.
+- Fund travel or scholarships for an individual or fund a small group outside of Ohio. - Are typically funded by operating budgets or already have an established funding source. - Request reimbursement for items purchased or projects funded by other entities prior to the grant request. - Fund for an individual. - Involve "bricks and mortar" or consumable supplies other than for the direct use of residents for specific enrichment projects.

-OTHER PROCEDURES AND INFORMATION
+OTHER PROCEDURES AND INFORMATION: